kumartheashwani/vault-python-mcp-server/README.md

 This configuration ensures the server communicates via stdio when run by Smithery as a local tool.

+> **IMPORTANT**: For local tool integration, you must use stdio mode (MCP_STDIO_MODE=1).
+HTTP mode will not work for local tool integration.

-### Smithery Remote Tool
+### Remote Tool Integration (HTTP mode)

-For Smithery deployment as a remote tool (e.g., in a container), configure it to use the dedicated MCP endpoint:
+For Smithery integration as a remote tool (e.g., in a container), use HTTP mode with the dedicated MCP endpoint:

 ```json
 {